When should a loved one with dementia go into a care home?

-While some seniors with Alzheimer’s choose to move into assisted living communities, others express a desire to age in place.
+While some seniors with dementia choose to move into assisted living communities, others express a desire to age in place.
 The situation gets tricky when family members who want to respect a loved one’s wishes no longer feel that the person with dementia is safe at home.

-Dr. June McKoy, a board-certified gerontologist at Northwestern Medicine in Chicago, acknowledges the difficulty of deciding whether a loved one with Alzheimer’s needs to transition to residential care.
+Dr. June McKoy, a board-certified gerontologist at Northwestern Medicine in Chicago, acknowledges the difficulty of deciding whether a loved one with dementia needs to transition to residential care.
 “But if the memory loss they’re having is putting them at risk, safety is the most important consideration,” she says.

 1. Wandering

-Wong says wandering is a clear indication that a loved one with Alzheimer’s needs more oversight and support.
+Wong says wandering is a clear indication that a loved one with dementia needs more oversight and support.
 Though most patients are found within 1.5 miles of home, even that small area can be full of tripping hazards, busy intersections, or bodies of water.

 2. Poor medication management

 As seniors age, their collection of prescriptions often grows.
 Properly managing the timing and dosage is vital for good health.
-The very real dangers of overdose or missed meds make medication management one of the principal caregiver duties.
+The very real dangers of overdose or missed meds make medication management one of the principal caregiver duties

 3. Mobility issues